pityq/mustaine.github.io/_posts/2019-01-09-monorepo-just-do-it.md

 A lot of code could have been shared between both products, but it was not done because the similarities were not visible to us.
 After some time, when we did some pair rotations we discovered how much similar both products were, but how different they were implemented.

-Having a mono-repo within an organisation or department would have help.
-At least for the OTT platform, to reduce the cost of development, improve the overall quality of both projects and reduce the build time simplifying the process.
+Having a mono-repo within an organisation or department would have helped.
+At least for the OTT platform, to reduce the cost of development, improve the overall quality of both projects and reduce the build time by simplifying the process.

 A few weeks back, I was told that they were tackling this problem using a mono-repo for the department. :rocket: